top of page

 — poet Spencer Reece

 Todd has long written poems on private commission — to celebrate a friendship, save a marriage, manage a crisis of faith, or mark a milestone.
 An early example is here.
-Fees have historically ranged from $1,000 - $1,500, but the podcast promises free access, offset by podcast sponsors.
+Fees have historically ranged from $1,000 - $1,500, but the podcast enables free access, offset by podcast donors and sponsors.

 Todd's goal is to collaborate with guests to create poems that stand alone as great works of art in their own right.
 Resulting poems sometimes land in Todd's published poetry collections.
 Clients give them as gifts or preserve them as letterpress broadsides and heirlooms.